rodrigoelp/reactnative-typescript-exercise-17/README.md

 1. Run `yarn add @types/react @types/react-native --dev`
 1. Run `yarn add typescript --dev` (in case you don't have typescript installed globally)
 1. Run `tsc --init --pretty --target es2017 --jsx react --sourceMap --module commonjs --outdir ./lib/`.
 If you do not have typescript installed globally, change the command to `./node_modules/.bin/tsc --init --pretty --target es2017 --jsx react --sourceMap --module commonjs --outdir ./lib/`
+1. Access the iOS folder: `cd ios`
 1. Next, the ios project is configured to use cocoapods, pointing to the dependencies we have just installed.
 To start this process, let's init cocoapods `pod init`
 1. Then we need to add all the pods for react (check the file added to this repo [here](./ios/Podfile)) * you might nede to include some other libraries to cocoapods based on your needs.
 For this exercise I am just adding RCTText and RCTImage (settings, network and web socket are kind of a must have).
+1. Run `pod install` to install all the cocoapods specified and create the workspace (xcworkspace) we will need to continue working on the swift side.